-Over the course of our testing, the Specialized Enduro Pro shorts quickly became a tester favorite.
-Form follows function for these thoughtfully designed shorts that have a slim performance fit and user-friendly features.
+Throughout our testing, the Specialized Enduro Pro shorts quickly became a tester favorite.
+Form follows function for these thoughtfully designed shorts that have a slimmer performance fit and user-friendly features.
 On the bike, these shorts were comfortable and pedal friendly and proved to offer great versatility despite their "enduro" focus.
 We feel the Enduro Pro shorts are also a great value, as they come with the super comfortable and functional SWAT bib liners.
 We were impressed with the performance and functionality of these shorts, and we think you will be too.
-Read on to find out why we liked the Specialized Enduro Pro shorts so much.

 Specialized Enduro Pro Review

 Compare to Similar Products